-[dropcap style=”boxed”]A[/dropcap] free market economy is a type of economy promotes the production and sale of goods and services, with little to no control or involvement from any central government agency.
+A free market economy is a type of economy that promotes the production and sale of goods and services, with little to no control or involvement from any central government agency.
 This economic system is primarily based on supply and demand.
 Order and power in a free market are decentralized, with individuals making all of their own voluntary economic choices.

-In a free market economy, firms and households act in self-interest to determine how resources get allocated, what goods get produced and who buys the goods.
-A free market economy is opposite to how a command economy works, where the central government gets to keep the profits and choose how to use them.
+In a free-market economy, firms and households act in their own self-interest to determine how resources get allocated, what goods get produced, and who buys the goods.
+A free market economy functions in the opposite manner as a command economy works, where the central government gets to keep the profits and choose how to use them.

 1. Consumer Sovereignty

-In a free market, producers produce what consumers want at a reasonable and affordable price.
+In a free market, producers are incentivized to produce what consumers want at a reasonable and affordable price.
 In general, consumers have more choices for what goods and services to purchase.
 This choice is called Consumer Sovereignty.

 2. Absence of Bureaucracy

-Free markets reduce cost and minimize red tape, they lead to more innovation and research & development through the absence of red tape.
-Entrepreneurs don’t have to wait for the government to tell them what to make.
-They study demand, research trends and meet the customer’s needs through innovation.
-This also encourages competition amongst firms to improve their product and service.
+Because free markets reduce cost and minimize red tape, they lead to more innovation via research and development.
+Entrepreneurs do not have to wait for the government to tell them what to make.
+They study demand, research trends, and meet their customers’ needs through innovation.
+This independence also encourages competition amongst firms to improve their products and services.

 3. Motivational Influence of Free Enterprise

-Resources in the market are better distributed and allocated.
+Resources (aka factors of production) in the market are better distributed and allocated.
 Since consumers are willing to pay for a certain quantity of a product, producers are willing to pay to acquire the raw materials required to produce that product.
 Otherwise, producers are likely to produce too much of a good that no one wants.
-It also encourages firms to be more efficient as they seek to produce at the lowest price possible to maximize their profit.
+In the same way, it also encourages firms to be more efficient as they seek to produce at the lowest price possible to maximize their profit.

 1. Poor Quality

 Since profit maximization is the biggest motivation for firms, they may try to reduce their costs unethically.
 In many cases, the drive for profit maximization actually incentivizes unethical behavior.
 Examples of harmful effects of unethical cost reduction measures include polluting the environment or exploiting (overworking, under-paying, preventing workers from unionizing etc.) workers.
 Government intervention is necessary to limit these harms.

 2. Merit Goods